DarthJeff/mosquitojs-webgl/README.md

 Mosquitojs is an extremely light dependency injection library for JavaScript.
 Inspired by AngularJS, mosquitojs enables the easy creation of modules, controllers and services; thus facilitating clean reusable code within your JavaScript projects.

-The mosquitojs-game-loop module utilises mosquitojs to enable the simple integration of a game loop within your mosquito projects.
+The mosquitojs-webgl module utilises mosquitojs to enable WebGL access within your mosquito projects.

 ```html
 <script src="mosquito.min.js"></script>